In 2013, World Dressage Masters approached ISES to develop guidelines to ensure optimal horse and rider welfare and safety at competitive events.

 - Horses must be fed in accordance with their workload taking into account the competition and training schedule.
 Horses are ‘trickle’ feeders and should receive the concentrated ration of their feed divided over several periods a day.

-- It is the riders’ responsibility to ensure that handlers of their horses possess relevant skills and knowledge to ensure that they are familiar with signs of ill health, distress and therefore be able to cater for the welfare needs of the horse.
-In future, it may be preferable for handlers (grooms) to attain registration through a centrally organized educational system.
+- It is the rider's responsibility to ensure that handlers of their horses possess relevant skills and knowledge to ensure that they are familiar with signs of ill health, distress and therefore be able to cater for the welfare needs of the horse.
+In future, it may be preferable for handlers (grooms) to attain registration through a centrally organised educational system.

 - Horses must be handled quietly, with care, patience and consistency.

-- Any reprimand towards the horse must only be applied at the exact time of the misbehavior and never with a delay of any amount afterwards.
+- Any reprimand towards the horse must only be applied at the exact time of the misbehaviour and never with a delay of any amount afterwards.
 It should always be proportionate to the situation.
-(See Point 5 in next section).
+(See Point 5 in the next section.)